jsh58/Genrich/README.md

                      (matched with -t files; 'null' if missing)
 ```
 * Alignment files for control samples can be specified.
 As indicated, they should be matched with treatment files.
+* SAM/BAM files for multiple replicates can be specified, comma-separated (or space-separated, in quotes).
+Missing control files should be indicated with `null`.
 <br><br>

 ```
   -f  <file>       Output bedgraph-ish file for p/q values
 ```
 * With a single replicate, this log file lists treatment/control pileup values, *p*- and *q*-values, and significance (`*`) for each interval.
-* With multiple replicates, this log file lists *p*-values of each replicate, combined *p*-value, *q*-value, and significance for each interval.
-* Note that this file (as well as the `-k` file, below) is called "bedgraph-ish" because it contains multiple `dataValue` fields, which isn't strictly allowed in the [bedGraph format](https://genome.ucsc.edu/goldenpath/help/bedgraph.html).
-However, a simple application of `awk` can produce the desired bedgraph files for visualization purposes (see this [awk reference](http://kirste.userpage.fu-berlin.de/chemnet/use/info/gawk/gawk_7.html#SEC57) for a guide to printing specific fields of input records).
-* Here is part of the log file corresponding to the beginning of `peak_254` (Fig. 1):
+Here is part of the log file corresponding to the beginning of `peak_254` (Fig. 1):
 ```
 chr1    1565338    1565605    0.000000    0.190111    0.000000    0.000000
 chr1    1565605    1565608    1.000000    0.190111    2.284427    0.621277